Java syntax: Annotations

 Annotations in Java are a way to embed metadata into code.
 This language feature was introduced in J2SE 5.0.

 Annotation types

 Java has a set of predefined annotation types, but it is allowed to define new ones.
 An annotation type declaration is a special type of an interface declaration.
 They are declared in the same way as the interfaces, except the interface keyword is preceded by the @ sign.
-All annotations are implicitly extended from java.lang.annotation.Annotation and cannot be extended from anything else.
+Java annotations are interfaces and are implicitly extended from java.lang.annotation.Annotation and cannot be extended from anything else.
+Unlike C++ annotations, which may be any object, Java annotations cannot be instantiated into a real runtime object.